Vector layers (geopandas)#

 • a collection of (one or more) geometries,

-• associated with (zero or more) non-spatial attributes.
+• associated with (zero or more) non-spatial attributes, and

 In this chapter, we introduce the geopandas package for working with vector layers.
 First, we are going to see how a vector layer can be created from scratch (see Creating a GeoDataFrame), based on shapely geometries, to understand the relation between shapely and geopandas data structures, namely: